 The ADHD diagnostic process can also pose problems when determining whether a child is “smart” or not.
-There is no one particular test that can accurately diagnose ADHD— instead, the process is based on long-term observations of possible symptoms.
+There’s no one particular test that can accurately diagnose ADHD.
+Instead, the process is based on long-term observations of possible symptoms.

 Some other conditions, such as autism or bipolar disorder, might also be mistaken for ADHD.
 The disorder may also be seen in some children who have learning disabilities since some people with ADHD have process difficulties.